Welcome to today's edition of the Rush 24-7 podcast.

 Michael Walsh is his name.

-Um, it is a great, great, great political thriller.
+Oh, it is a great, great, great political thriller.

-And I I'm I'll I have to get the name.
+And I have to get the name.

 This is embarrassing.

-Uh it's it's just total escapism.
+It's just, it's total escapism.

 But he's got a great, great, great term for people at the New York Times.

-He calls them the bedwetters at the New York Times, meaning all these people hand ringing, all these just constantly afraid of the wrong things, by the way.
+He calls them the bedwetters at the New York Times, meaning all these people hand-ringing all these, just constantly afraid of the wrong things, by the way.

-The bedwetters at the New York Times I'm gonna steal that.
+The bedwetters at the New York Times.

-It's a second in a series.
+Early warning, early warning, it's the second in a series.

-Uh, and this is the second of the two.
+And this is the second of the two.

-Uh I read books on my iPad now.
+I read books on my iPad now.

-By the way, folks, I'm running well, never mind.
+By the way, folks, I'm running, well, never mind.

 Steve Jobs will get mad at me.

-At any rate, it's uh it's it's a it's it's a great term.
+At any rate, it's a great term.

-Bedwetters at the New York Times.
+Bed wetters at the New York Times.

-We've got to go straight to the audio sound bites.
+We've got to go straight to the audio soundbites.

 We just have to do this.

-Wolf Blitzer is talking with Murray Madeline and Donna Brazil about Obama and me.
+Last night, CNN, the Situation Room, Wolf Blitzer is talking with Murray Madeline and Donna Brazil about Obama and me.

 And Blitzer set up the conversation by playing two clips of me from this show.